-First Utility has 190,000 customers, making it the seventh-largest energy supplier in the UK — or the first-biggest provider after the big six.
+First Utility is the seventh-largest energy supplier in the UK — or the first-biggest provider after the big six.
 They supply both gas and electricity.

 The energy supplier has built its brand around being the answer for those fed up with the big six, saying that the energy market is 'old-fashioned, slow and monopolised'.
 On the other hand, First Utility offers the UK a 'smarter, cheaper, and more transparent' option.

 First Utility have stated that they "challenge, rather than accept outdated policies" surrounding domestic energy.
 By doing this, they have created an easier way for consumers to find and switch to a better gas and electricity deal.

 First Utility energy had less than 200 responses in our latest independent YouGov survey, so we can’t show a customer service rating.

 First Utility offers UK consumers 'permanently low prices', and its iSave Everyday tariff comes with a price promise that it will always be less expensive than any of the big six's cheapest standard plans.

 The independent supplier also aims to make its innovative technology a benefit to its customers, offering smart meters, mobile apps and home automation.

 In October 2013, First Utility pledged to help UK customers save on their bills by not raising energy prices for the 2013-2014 winter season.
 The supplier challenged the big six to follow its lead and promise to freeze prices for the winter season for their own customers.